DimitriDaSilva/yet-another-to-do-list/README.md

 - webpack (module bundler)
 - Netlify (host)

-## Features implemented:
+## Features implemented
 - Drag-and-drop tasks to reorder them or to change their category.
 Works with both mouse and touch
-- Background image randomly fetch from Unsplash.
-It can be chosen by using the search bar provided.
-The image picked is saved upon reload.
+- Background image randomly fetched from Unsplash.
+It can also be chosen by using the search bar provided.
+The image picked is saved upon reload
-- Colors and name of categories are customizable
+- Customizable categories (colors and name)
 - Dark mode (of course :new_moon_with_face:)
-- Filter can be set by category or by urgency
+- The filter can be set by category or by urgency
 - Tasks and general settings are saved in the browser